wilfredinni/pysheetComments/2018/July/python_sets/python-sets-what-why-how.md

 >>>
 ```

-Now let's use the _timeit_ module and see the excecution time of lists and sets when removing duplicates:
+Now let's use the _timeit_ module and see the execution time of lists and sets when removing duplicates:

 ```python
 >>> from timeit import timeit